mercy12-boop/Phase-3-Final/README.md

-## Task Manager CLI
+# Task Manager CLI

-## Overview
+## About

-Task Manager CLI is a command-line application designed to help users manage tasks, projects, and users.
-It uses SQLAlchemy for ORM and a SQLite database to store data.
+Task Manager CLI is a command-line application designed to help users efficiently manage their tasks, projects, and users.
+This application was created as part of a software engineering bootcamp project to demonstrate proficiency in Python, SQLAlchemy ORM, and command-line interface development.

+The primary goal of Task Manager CLI is to provide a simple yet powerful tool for organizing tasks and projects in a way that is easy to use from the terminal.
+With features such as creating users, projects, and tasks, as well as listing tasks, this application aims to streamline task management for developers and other tech-savvy users who prefer using the command line.

+By integrating Alembic for database migrations, Task Manager CLI ensures that schema changes can be managed smoothly, making it easier to maintain and scale the application as it evolves.

 ## Features

 - **Create User**: Add a new user to the system.
 - **Create Project**: Add a new project associated with a user.
-- **Create Task**: Add a new task associated with a project and a user.
+- **Create Task**: Add a new task associated with a project and a user, including due dates and priority levels.
-- **List Tasks**: Display all tasks in the system.
+- **List Tasks**: Display all tasks in the system, sorted by due date and priority.
+- **List Projects**: Display all projects in the system.
+- **List Upcoming Tasks**: Display tasks that are due today or in the future.
 - **Exit**: Exit the application.

 ## Requirements